Troubleshoot data access errors

 - ScriptExecution.StreamAccess.Authentication.AzureIdentityAccessTokenResolution.InvalidResource

 - The storage account under the subscription and resource group couldn't be found.
-Check that the subscription ID and resource group defined in the datastore match those of the storage account, and update the values if needed.
+Check that the subscription ID and resource group defined in the datastore match the corresponding values of the server, and update the datastore values if necessary.

 Note